 - Primary tumor of the adenohypophysis of various cell line differentiations, ≤10 mm in size

-- Low-grade tumors, World Health Organization (WHO) I
+- Low-grade tumors, WHO grade I

 - Well differentiated, slow growing or nongrowing